-- NOTE 1: If this is the first time the WES virtual machine is opened, you may receive the following prompt stating "This virtual machine may have been moved or copied...".
+NOTE 1: If this is the first time the WES virtual machine is opened, you may receive the following prompt stating "This virtual machine may have been moved or copied...".
 Click on the I copied it button.
-In addition, you may be prompted with VMware hints which can be disabled by selecting the Never show this hint again box and clicking the OK button. - NOTE 2: You may receive a message box that starts out with "The following software is available for download...".
+In addition, you may be prompted with VMware hints which can be disabled by selecting the Never show this hint again box and clicking the OK button.

+- NOTE 2: You may receive a message box that starts out with "The following software is available for download...".
 If you receive this, click on the Remind Me Later button.
-It is recommended that you disable checking for software updates using the following steps: - (a) In the VM ware menu, select $\texttt{File} \rightarrow \texttt{Player Preferences}\ldots,$ this will open a Preferences window. - (b) In the Software updates section, uncheck the "Check for software components as needed" box and click on the OK button. - Wait for the virtual machine to boot up and use these credentials to log on to the machine: Username: fxa
+It is recommended that you disable checking for software updates using the following steps: - (a) In the VMware menu, select $Player \rightarrow File \rightarrow Player Preferences..., this will open a Preferences window.$ - (b) In the Software updates section: - i.
+Uncheck the "Check for product updates on startup" box - ii.
+Uncheck the "Check for software components as needed" box - iii.
+Click on the OK button. - 3.
+Wait for the virtual machine to boot up and use these credentials to log on to the machine:

+Username: fxa